rborder/xftsim/README.md

 ## Installation

 `xftsim` is on PyPI.
-It can be installed using pip and conda:
+It can be installed in a couple minutes using pip and conda:

 ```bash
 conda create --name xftsim python=3.9.6